mdraihankabirsifat/Random/README.md

 ## 📌 Purpose

 This repository serves as:
-- A personal archive of solved problems from online judges (Codeforces, AtCoder, LeetCode, etc.)
+- A personal archive of solved problems from online judges (Codeforces, AtCoder, LeetCode, Vjudge etc.)
 - A tracker for my progress and learning in competitive programming
 - A reference for revisiting problem-solving techniques and patterns